Course Syllabus – Operating Systems

 - If you cheat, you will get a 0 on the assignment or an F in the class.

 - Submit code via GitHub.
 Commit your changes frequently as you work on the assignments.

 - Grading will be carried out on the VMs we set up in class.
 If your code does not compile or run on your VM, you receive an automatic 0.

-- Due dates are posted on the assignments page.
-Projects are due at 11:59pm on the due date.
+- Due dates are posted on the course schedule page.
+Assignments are due at 11:59pm on the due date.

 You are here to learn.
 Be professional and courteous toward your peers, and help create a learning environment that supports diverse thinking, experiences, perspectives, and identities.
 If you need to use an electronic device during a lecture, do so in a way that doesn’t distract others.
 And most importantly, be excellent to each other.